 Overall, you need to weigh the benefits of a three-quarter bath against the benefits of a bathtub.
 It might be nice to have a bathtub, just in case.
 But it might be nicer to have space to move around in the shower, an optional bench, elegant glass doors, and easy entry and exit.
 It’s your bathroom—do what’s best for you!

-Call Advanced Builders & Contractors licensed and bonded experts in Encino today!
+Call Advanced Builders & Contractors licensed experts in Encino today!